In short

-- A trade show giveaway is not a gift — it is a tool for extending commercial contact beyond the event.
+• A trade show giveaway is not a gift but a tool for extending commercial contact beyond the event.

-- Effectiveness depends on genuine usefulness, audience relevance and perceived quality.
+• Effectiveness depends on genuine usefulness, audience relevance and perceived quality, not on unit cost.

 At an exhibition, a promotional product is not simply a freebie.
 It is a bridge between the stand and the next conversation.
 Chosen carelessly, it is forgotten within hours.
 Chosen well, it keeps the relationship alive for weeks or months.